 Dogecoin has been around since late 2013, starting as a joke initially.
-The coin has been designed to be a satirical homage to Bitcoin.
-Besides being a joke and meme coin, Dogecoin wasn’t intended to serve any other purpose.
+The was designed as a satirical homage to Bitcoin.
+Besides being a joke and a meme coin, Dogecoin wasn’t intended to serve any other purpose.
 Yet, you can use it to transfer value.

 5 Interesting Facts About Dogecoin

 Here’s a list of five interesting facts about Dogecoin:

 - Dogecoin started as a joke created by Jackson Palmer and Billy Marcus in November 2013.
 Marcus claimed that he sold all of his DOGE in 2015.

 - There are 139,652,206,384 DOGE coins in circulation at this moment, compared to 19.3 million bitcoins.

 - Dogecoin hosts one of the largest communities in the crypto space.